 1. Please turn off “Installation of Apps From Unknown/External Sources

 If this switch is not turned off, the phone will allow the browser to jump to some links to automatically download and install the application, which is very dangerous.
-This is the reason why when you visit some dangerous websites, you discovered that some apps have been installed secretely on your phone.
+This is the reason why when you visit some hazardous websites, you discover that some apps have been installed secretly on your phone.

 Make Sure You Also Turn Off Software Auto Download and Install